Memer121/SegNet-MHP-Camera/readme.md

 [Imgur](https://imgur.com/E2KauvE)
 ![image](https://user-images.githubusercontent.com/101989644/164261058-21cb2317-40fb-46a4-946b-90bbefd3fc4e.png)

 6. You will see the downloader tool (pictured above).
 Anything with a star, move to it using the arrow keys and unselect it by pressing the spacebar.
+'LEAVE RESSNET18 AND PASCAL VOC SELECTED'
 Now, scroll down until you find `FCN-Resnet18-MHP-(numbers)`.
 Select both `MHP-512x320` and `MHP-640x360`.
 Now, with both selected, press the Enter key.

 [Imgur](https://imgur.com/aRJ5aG8)